Experimental property-reconstruction in a photonic quantum extreme learning machine

-In the experimental setup, reported in~\cref{fig:exp_setup}, a set of optical elements composed of a polarizing beam-splitter, a half-wave plate [HWP$(\zeta_1$)], and a quarter-wave plate [QWP$(\theta_1)$] is used to encode the following input states in the polarization degree of freedom:
+\parTitle{Optical setup} In the experimental setup, reported in~\cref{fig:exp_setup}(\textbf{b}), a set of optical elements composed of a polarizing beam-splitter, a half-wave plate [HWP$(\zeta_1$)] and a quarter-wave plate [QWP$(\theta_1)$] produces an input polarization state parametrized as:

-where $\ket L$ and $\ket R$ stand for left- or right-circular polarization.
-The evolution of this input state consists of a series of half-wave plates [HWP$(\zeta)$], quarter-wave plates [QWP$(\theta)$)], and an inhomogeneous birefringent device, known as q-plate [QP$(\alpha,\delta)$], which couples the two employed degrees of freedom depending on the parameters $\delta$, the tunable phase retardance, and $\alpha$, i.e. design feature associated to the initial orientation of the optical axis with respect to the horizontal direction.
-Due to the q-plate action, it has been used as a building block in a significant number of demonstrations of controlled quantum dynamics~\cite{marrucci2006optical,marrucci2011spin}, and in particular often exploited as controlled-shift gate to implement QW dynamics~\cite{cardano2015quantum, cardano2016statistical,giordani2019experimental,giordani2021entanglement,Gratsea_2020,suprano2021dynamical,wang2021learning}.
-In particular, such optical element together with wave-plates, whose configuration and action are defined by the parameters $\zeta,\theta,\alpha,\delta$, are used to synthesize the coin operation $C(\zeta,\theta,\phi)=\text{QWP}(\zeta)\text{HWP}(\theta)\text{QWP}(\phi)$, with $\zeta,\theta,\phi$ the angles defining the rotation of the polarization state and the conditional shift $S(\alpha,\delta)=\text{QP}(\alpha,\delta)$, respectively defined as
+where $\ket L$ and $\ket R$ stand for left- and right-circular polarization, $\theta_1$ and $\zeta_1$ are the rotationx angles of the waveplates optical axis.
+The input state then evolves through a series of half-wave plates [HWP$(\zeta)$], quarter-wave plates [QWP$(\theta)$)], and an inhomogeneous birefringent device, known as q-plate [QP$(\alpha,\delta)$], which couples polarization and OAM conditionally on the parameters $\delta$, the tunable phase retardance that allows the optimal tuning of the device when $\delta=\pi$, and $\alpha$ which is a characteristic angle associated to the initial orientation of the optical axis with respect to the horizontal direction.
+QPs have been used as a building block in a significant number of demonstrations of controlled quantum dynamics~\cite{marrucci2006optical,marrucci2011spin}, and are in particular often used as controlled-shift gate to implement QW dynamics~\cite{cardano2015quantum, cardano2016statistical,giordani2019experimental,giordani2021entanglement,Gratsea_2020,suprano2021dynamical,wang2021learning}.
+The coin operation is implemented via a sequence of waveplates as $C(\zeta,\theta,\phi)=\on{QWP}(\zeta)\on{HWP}(\theta)\on{QWP}(\phi)$, with $\zeta,\theta,\phi$ tunable angles.
+Each q-plate implements a controlled-shift operation $S(\alpha,\delta)$ with characteristic parameters $\alpha,$ $\delta$.
+More explicitly, these operations take the form